ruby-hyperloop/rails-clone-and-go/README.md

 `get '/(*other)', to: 'hyperloop#app'`

 To have your application respond to different routes and display different components you will add more routes to the `App` component.
+The sample App component has some things to try.
 See the [hyper-router gem](https://github.com/ruby-hyperloop/hyper-router) for more info.

 #### Models